Bronya-Rand/Bronie-Parser-Extension/README.md

 5. Go to *Data Bank* under the __magic wand__ icon.
 You should see your third-party parser appear!

 ## Creating a Parser for the Bronie Extension
 > I recommend referring to the supplied miHoYo/HoYoVerse extension for making a parser.
+For this example, we will use a theoretical parser named `fuXuan`.
 1. Create a folder for your extension followed by a blank JS file.
 2. Program the logic of the Scraper class and the things you want.
 3. Create the HTML UI in a blank *HTML* file.